m-jalabert/PARTIES-VoF-IBM/docs/md_files/download_and_installation.md

 # Downloading the Code

-The  master repository includes the file [PARTIES_install](https://github.com/metialex/PARTIES/tree/master/PARTIES_Install) which contains the required libaries for installing or compiling, respectively, the PARTIES code.
+[PARTIES_Install](https://github.com/metialex/PARTIES/tree/master/PARTIES_Install) is included in the repository and contains the required libaries for installing or compiling, respectively, the PARTIES code.